 Why stop at modifying only adjacent bits?
 What about two non-adjacent (or "separated") single bit errors?
 This also allowed a fair number of additional frames to be decoded but at a much larger cost.
 The processing time is proportional to the square of the number of bits so it climbs rapidly with larger packets.
-This can take several seconds rather than the couple milliseconds for all the others.
+For larger frames this could be seconds rather than milliseconds.